 The Baby Watch Early Intervention Program (Baby Watch) oversees Early Intervention (EI) service activities in Utah for infants and toddlers up to three years of age and their families.
-During FFY 2021, Baby Watch sub-contracted with 13 local EI programs and directed two EI programs in-house under the Utah Department of Health to provide EI services throughout Utah.
-Baby Watch maintains and enforces policies to ensure local EI programs are aware of proper processes for services and data tracking.
-On an ongoing basis, the program performs surveillance and monitoring of EI services performed and program compliance with regulations and data requirements.
-Baby Watch also evaluates family perceptions of the impact of EI services, as well as partners with stakeholders.
+Baby Watch contracts with 13 local EI programs, and directs one EI program in-house under the Utah Department of Health and Human Services, to provide EI services throughout Utah.
+Baby Watch performs ongoing surveillance and monitoring of Utah's EI service delivery and local EI program's compliance with requirements of Part C regulations and State policy.
+Baby Watch also evaluates family and other stakeholder perceptions of the impact of EI services to advise on data targets, topics, and trends.